Dollar Energy Fund Reaches Milestone of Providing Utility Assistance Grants to One Million Households Across the USA

 PITTSBURGH, PA, UNITED STATES, November 18, 2025 /EINPresswire.com/ -- Dollar Energy Fund, a nonprofit organization whose mission is focused on helping limited-income households maintain basic gas, electric, water and wastewater utility service, today announced a significant milestone of one million households within 18 states receiving utility assistance grants through its hardship programs since the organization was founded in 1983.

-In Nebraska, Dollar Energy Fund has provided 26,441 grants totaling $9,614,400 in utility assistance since 2020 to help households maintain critical utility services during times of crisis.
-The program is coordinated through its utility partners Metropolitan Utilities District, Omaha Public Power District, and Nebraska Public Power District.
+In California, Dollar Energy Fund has provided 175,751 grants totaling $75,405,100 in utility assistance since 2014 to help households maintain critical utility services during times of crisis.
+The program is coordinated through its utility partners California American Water, California Water Service Company, and Pacific Gas and Electric Company (PG&E).

 This achievement represents Dollar Energy Fund’s efforts throughout four decades of partnership with utility companies, community-based organizations and donors—all committed to providing our neighbors in need with utility assistance and other services that support self-sufficiency.